inivekin/abosa/abosa.typ

 an prove that squares inscribe flat-loop, an looking only at shadows, redraw each net your wires group.
-You hideoot wi few joules in lieu, simulating solar renew.
+But maybe you've few joules in lieu tae simulate solar renew.
 What else is stargazer tae do
 than reinvent solace they knew?
-Am glad you found your way elsewhere so close but far frae where arms swung, but stars o night nae light your stare wi sorry proxy lanterns strung.
+Am glad you found your way elsewhere, so close but far frae where arms swung, but stars nae luminate your stare wi sorry proxy lanterns strung.
 If you should be some silhouette, unthinking representation,
 It widnae stop my grovelled fret, fae such is my agitation.
-I never was good wi expression an comprehending how I think, the fear shows when it lessens, wi love, I'd nae notice it shrink,
+Never was good wi expressions
+nor decryptions o how I think, the fear shows when it lessens, wi love, I'd nae notice it shrink,
 ```]